Looking for a fresh pick?

 - Limited invoicing features

-Have you ever thought “There must be a faster way to pay bills”?
-Well, so have the folks behind Bill.com.
 Bill.com is an accounts payable solution that helps business owners save time on paying bills by automating the accounts payable process and moving everything over to the cloud.

-Bill.com was founded in 2006 by René Lacerte, and is the only software of its kind.
-So why are we including it in our invoicing software reviews?
 In addition to accounts payable, Bill.com also features an accounts receivable feature set with basic invoicing capabilities.
 It’s important to note that invoicing is as far as Bill.com’s accounting capabilities go.
 The software is not meant to replace accounting software but to supplement it.
 Bill.com integrates directly with accounting software so that all data between the two programs is synced.

 While Bill.com does offer invoicing features, the accounts receivable side of the software is severely lacking, especially compared to other companies like Zoho Invoice and Invoicera.
 The accounts payable feature is the star here, and it is excellent.
 When it comes to automating bill payments, Bill.com can’t be beaten — especially considering the software’s recently redesigned UI.
+Further, Bill.com reviews show that customers are satisfied overall with what this software has to offer.

 Business owners looking to save time on paying bills (or who want to move their accounts payable processes to the cloud where there is an electronic audit trail of all transfers) need to know about Bill.com.
 Accountants, as well, might be interested to learn how their colleagues are changing their practices for the better with Bill.com.
 Continue reading to learn more about what Bill.com can do for your business.